brycewray/hugo-site/content/posts/2022/03/gems-in-rough-16.md

 That’s good.

-[^1]:	Giscus is more actively developed, too, from what I can tell.
+[^1]:	giscus is more actively developed, too, from what I can tell.

 [^2]:	Yep, that’s too many *because*s so close together.
 Sorry.
 I was in a hurry.